Summer Concert Safety: Protect Your Hearing

 Turn the volume down on your MP3 player

 If you can’t get tickets to the concert and opt to listen to your favorite band on a MP3 player instead, keep the volume at a reasonable level.
 Because the earphones are situated so close to your inner ear, listening to music in this manner on a consistent basis can permanently damage your hearing over a long period of time.

-A recent study by audiologists at University of Colorado at Boulder and Children’s Hospital in Boston estimate that 80 percent of individuals listen to music at dangerous levels – especially when their tunes are challenged by competing noise.
+A recent study by audiologists at the University of Colorado at Boulder and Children’s Hospital in Boston estimates that 80 percent of individuals listen to music at dangerous levels – especially when their tunes are challenged by competing noise.
 They recommend setting your volume to a comfortable listening level and investing in earphones that reduce background noise.